algorithmica-org/algorithmica/content/english/hpc/algorithms/argmin.md

 When we run the scalar version, how often do we update the minimum?

-Intuition tells that, if all the values are drawn independently at random, then the event when the next element is less than all the previous ones shouldn't be frequent.
-More formally, the expected number of times the `a[i] < a[k]` condition is satisfied equals the sum of the harmonic series:
+Intuition tells us that, if all the values are drawn independently at random, then the event when the next element is less than all the previous ones shouldn't be frequent.
+More precisely, it equals the reciprocal of the number of processed elements.
+Therefore, the expected number of times the `a[i] < a[k]` condition is satisfied equals the sum of the harmonic series:

 $$
 \frac{1}{2} + \frac{1}{3} + \frac{1}{4} + \ldots + \frac{1}{n} = O(\ln(n))